LandscapeMetrics/LandscapeMetrics/README.md

 Description:

-The LandscapeMetrics version package was developed in order to calculate certain landscape ecology metrics, assisting in research on forest fragmentation analysis.They were based on the methodology of McGarigal & Marks (1995).
+The LandscapeMetrics package was developed in order to calculate certain landscape ecology metrics, assisting in research on forest fragmentation analysis.They were based on the methodology of McGarigal & Marks (1995).

 Installation the LandscapeMetrics: